 An SAT score report includes a variety of scores.
 The score report will also include a percentile rank for each of these scores.
 Scores are generally available for online viewing within roughly one month after each test administration date.

-The raw score for each section is then converted into a scaled score - that is, a score on the 200 to 800 scale - for that section.
+The first step in calculating a student’s scores on the SAT is to determine the raw score for each sections.
+Each correct answer adds 1 point to the raw score.
+The raw score for each section is then converted into scaled scores, as described below.
 The conversion process allows scorers to correct for minor variations in the difficulty of different test administrations so that the same level of ability should lead to the same scaled score on any test.

 Some of the scores describe the same parts of the test in different ways or combinations.

 The total score is the best-known score for the SAT.
 Your total score can range from 400 to 1600 and will be based on the sum of your section scores.

 The Evidence-Based Reading and Writing score is based on your performance in the first two sections of the test: (Section 1) Reading and (Section 2) Writing and Language.

 The Math score is based on your performance in the last two sections of the test: (Section 3) math without calculator and (Section 4) math with calculator.

 In additions to your total score and section scores, your score report will include three “test scores”: